Unfortunately, it's not so easy for me to dig the Duggars

 And there's loads of other frighteningly anti-gay Gothard testaments available online.
 Plus, there is Jim Bob Duggar himself, who, as an Arkansas state legislator and failed candidate for the U.S. Senate, ran as an EXTREME conservative on so-called values measures (and in case you aren't already aware, gay love is considered antipathetic to those "values").

-So we sincerely wish we could just sit back and laugh as Ann Curry bounces a little Duggar on her knee and discusses the minutiae of the mother's harried days.
+So I sincerely wish I could just sit back and laugh as Ann Curry bounces a little Duggar on her knee and discusses the minutiae of the mother's harried days.
 However, doing so is a little tougher for those of us who desperately want to start families of our own, yet are constantly thrown roadblocks by folks like the Duggars and their allies.
-Now, we're not saying we think "Today" or any of the other networks who've given the Duggars airtime should necessarily delve into the family's controversial beliefs.
-We're obviously not saying that the Duggars should be barred from the national airwaves, nor are we denying that these are good kids with a compelling story.
-We're just saying that for us, the story can't help but have an extra element of frustration.
-And we have to wonder if a pair of queer progressives with their own oversized brood would get presented in such a cute, fluffy light without any qualifiers regarding their beliefs.
+Now, I'm not saying I think NBC or any of the other networks who've given the Duggars airtime should necessarily delve into the family's controversial beliefs.
+I'm obviously not saying that the Duggars should be barred from the national airwaves, nor am I denying that these are good kids with a compelling story.
+I'm just saying that for me, the story can't help but have an extra element of frustration.
+And I have to wonder if a pair of queer progressives with their own oversized brood would be presented in such a cute, fluffy light without any qualifiers regarding their chosen beliefs.

 Well, if the studies about how the more older male siblings a male has the more likely he is to be gay, these parent's are in for a rude awakening, and a few of their sons may be if for a life of heartache.